guardian-nexus/auditkit/README.md

 **Built by engineers who've been through too many compliance audits.**

-**Special thanks to our community contributors for comprehensive Entra ID mappings that enable unified multi-cloud compliance reporting.**
+**Huge thanks to our community contributors for M365 domain mappings that make AuditKit the first truly unified multi-cloud compliance tool!**